tholian-network/stealth/README.md

 The current roadmap is reflected by unimplemented [/issues](./issues) in this GitHub repository.

-A high-level roadmap is available at our Website's [Roadmap](https://tholian.network/roadmap.html), which also lists other projects that will be built in order to integrate Stealth with larger featuresets.
+A high-level overview is available at our Website's [Roadmap](https://tholian.network/roadmap.html), which also lists other projects that will be built in order to integrate Stealth with larger featuresets.